 To comprehend the power of heroin addiction, the timing and intensity of heroin withdrawal must be understood.
-After an addict injects, snorts or smokes heroin, the initial euphoric feeling they feel can be described as a “rush” – an upwelling of sensation that can be accompanied by dry mouth and the skin feeling warm.
-This feeling is short-lived, however, and once it passes, breathing, heartbeat, and other basic body functions slow down.
-The user enters a drowsy period that lasts for several hours.
+After an addict injects, snorts or smokes heroin, the initial euphoric feeling can be described as a “rush” – an upwelling of sensation that can be accompanied by a dry mouth as well as a “warm” sensation.
+After a while, the user experiences feelings of apathy and decreased bodily movement (Fareed et al., 2011).

-For most users, heroin withdrawal symptoms start within six to twelve hours of their last dose of heroin, but for some heavy users symptoms can begin as quickly as four hours after.
+As previously stated, the withdrawal symptoms usually occur within 8-12 hours.
+Yet, for some heavy users, symptoms can begin as quickly as 4 hours after the last “hit”.
 These symptoms can range from mild to severe.
 Intensity of heroin withdrawal will vary by the amount of heroin consumed, duration and frequency of use, as well as the user’s overall health.
-Some of the effects of withdrawal may include:
+Some of the effects of withdrawal may include (Fareed et al., 2011):

-The timeframe of heroin withdrawal can actually be proxy measured, by measuring the size of the addict’s pupils (Substance Abuse and Mental Health Services Administration, 2016).
-If the user’s pupils are large, that is an indication that they are experiencing acute heroin withdrawal.
+The timeframe or severity of heroin withdrawal can actually be proxy measured, by measuring the size of the addict’s pupils (Substance Abuse and Mental Health Services Administration, 2016).
+If the user’s pupils are large (or dilated), that is an indication that they are experiencing acute heroin withdrawal.
 However, as time passes and withdrawal symptoms fade, the pupil’s will get smaller and eventually return to normal.
 This measurement is observed in the Clinical Opiate Withdrawal Scale as one of the items to score a user in terms of withdrawal severity (Substance Abuse and Mental Health Services Administration, 2016).

 Withdrawal from heroin isn’t considered life-threatening in and of itself.
-Addicts are more likely to die overdosing from heroin than quitting heroin and experiencing withdrawal.
-However, there is a risk that some of the medical and psychological symptoms can lead to complications that can be deadly.
+Heroin addicts are most likely to die overdosing from heroin, rather than from quitting heroin and experiencing withdrawal (Darke & Hall, 2003).
+However, withdrawal symptoms may still be medically significant and/or lead to complications.
 Heroin withdrawal is not something that should be taken lightly, or attempted alone.
-It is highly recommended that an addict get the support of professional medical and/or mental health professionals who can help manage the side-effects from withdrawal in a safe environment.
+It is highly recommended that an addict get the support of professional medical and/or mental health professionals who can help manage the side-effects from withdrawal in a safe environment (Kleber, 2007).

-Several minutes of a high, which becomes more and more difficult to attain with increased heroin use, leads to the potential for crippling withdrawal symptoms within hours is why heroin proves to be such a dangerous drug.
+The potential for crippling withdrawal symptoms within hours is why heroin proves to be such a dangerous drug.
 This quick onset of withdrawal compels the addict to consume more and more, perpetually, in order to avoid this excruciating state.
 The very drug causing the pain becomes the only recourse to alleviate it.
-One of the most frightening aspects of heroin is the realty that a user can become sucked into this cycle of addiction after only one use.
+One of the most frightening aspects of heroin is the reality that a user can become sucked into this cycle of addiction after only one use (Fareed et al., 2011).

 The dated perception of the heroin addict as a junkie in an ally is no longer applicable.
 The drug knows no economic, racial or gender boundaries.
 This increase in abuse is in large part due to the fact that it is now more easily available throughout cities as well as suburbs, in forms that are easier to consume by smoking or snorting.
-However, while inhaling something through the mouth or nose may make the drug appear less dangerous than injecting it, heroin is just as addictive regardless of how the high is achieved.
-Further fueling the rise in addiction is the need for users to find a cheaper, more easily attainable form of opioids like OxyContin and Vicodin.
+However, while inhaling something through the mouth or nose may make the drug appear less dangerous than injecting it, heroin is just as addictive regardless of how the high is achieved (National Institute on Drug Abuse, 2018).

-The intense desire to recapture that initial euphoric sensation, coupled with the pain of withdrawal closing in on the addict within hours and lasting for days, leads to a deadly combination that ends in heroin addiction.
+The intense desire to recapture that initial euphoric sensation, coupled with the pain of withdrawal closing in on the addict within hours and lasting for days, leads to a deadly combination ending in heroin addiction.
 The horror of experiencing heroin withdrawal propels addicts to continue using, even as their bodies, minds and lives catastrophically deteriorate.
 It is an extremely addictive drug that enslaves its users in a cycle of dependency and more often than not ends in a fatal overdose.